nixeneko/chainer-pix2pix-dehighlighteyes/README.md

 1. Install Chainer, CuPy (for GPU support, not mandatory), OpenCV 3 python bindings (to show the result).
 2. `python demo.py -g <GPU number> -i <picture file>`
- - A face area that has the size around 256x256 can give better result, since the model is trained on 256x256 face images.
+  - A face area that has the size around 256x256 px can give better result, since the model is trained on 256x256 face images.

 ## Training
 1. Install Chainer (developed on ver.
 2.0.1) and CuPy (for GPU support, not mandatory but highly recommended. developed on ver.
 1.0.1).
-2. Put source images (input) and target images (ground truth) in separate directories and specify the paths in `train_dehighlight.py`.
+2. Put source images (input) and target images (ground truth) in separate directories. <!-- and specify the paths in `train_dehighlight.py`.-->
-3. `python train_facade.py --gpu <GPU number> --data_src <dataset source dir> --out <output dir>`
+3. `python train_facade.py --gpu <GPU number> --data_src <dataset source dir> --data_dst <dataset target dir> --out <output dir>`
 4. Wait several hours.
   - Trained modeles and visualized results are put in the directory specified in `--out` every number of iteration specified in `--snapshot_interval`.
   - Since models are large, smaller number of `--snapshot_interval` can cause disk full.